CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 When MailerQ first connects to a database (or first opens the database file), it automatically creates all database tables and initializes everything.

+To be able to connect, you do have to ensure that the appropriate database client libraries are installed on your system.
+If you use the sqlite database engine, you have to have libsqlite3 on your system.